CT Scan of lung in COVID - pulmonary rehab exercises

 THE EFFECT OF COVID-19 IN SHORT-TERM AND LONG-TERM FOLLOW-UP

-The effect of COVID-19 will vary greatly over the course of the disease, with most people experiencing some of the following symptoms:
+The effect of COVID-19 will vary significantly throughout the disease, with most people experiencing some of the following symptoms:

 • fever,